umbrellaplug/umbrellaplug.github.io/matrix/plugin.video.umbrella/README.md

   ```
   What not to do:

-      DO NOT state things like "no streams available" when searching "Game of Thrones".
+      DO NOT state things like "no streams available" when searching
       How am I to test without knowing the "season" and "episode" you are having an issue with?
   What is best practice:

       Post screenshots of the issue!
-The more the merrier.
       The more detail you can provide of the condition, without me asking for additional info,  the faster I can trace it.

 * **ALL** error related Issues opened **MUST** include log files.
 Please provide both the **Kodi debug** log as well as the **Umbrella** log file.
 * Please review Open Issues to see if your problem is being addressed already.
-* **Do Not** hijack an open issue with unrelated problems.
-Please open a new issue.
-* I am not a fan of hearing **Well this addon works and yours does not**.
-I often find that insulting and would just assume delete your issue and tell you to use that addon.
-I'm not into addon comparison games when the code base is more often not interchangeable to begin with.

 * If I've requested additional info for your issue it is your job to monitor the issue.
 I'll delete posts after an extended period of no response.